Learn About Florence, Its History and Society

 Today, not only is Florence a great cultural center, but it is also a capital of fashion and trade, as well as one of most visited cities in Italy and the world.

-Florence also hosts a wide variety of modern events such as concerts and contemporary exhibits, which our students are able to enjoy.
+Florence also hosts a wide variety of modern happenings such as festivals, fashion events, concerts and contemporary exhibits, which our students are able to enjoy.

 FOLLOW US ON SOCIAL NETWORK